Go to our other sites

 News & blog

 Keep up to date with news from Cambridge and its schools around the world.

 India’s education landscape is rapidly changing in response to the demands and aspirations of the middle class.
 The government is reshaping the national education policy and seeking active engagement of all stakeholders in the process.
 Schools are recognising the urgent need to provide ‘fit-for-future’ education with an application-based curriculum and experiential learning opportunities for their learners.
-This is one of the drivers for the sharp increase in schools looking to international education providers including Cambridge International Examinations.
+This is one of the drivers for the sharp increase in schools looking to international education providers including Cambridge Assessment International Education.

 Every year 30 to 40 schools across India begin their journey as a Cambridge school.
 While schools do a lot of preparation before approaching Cambridge, and receive comprehensive support from us once they have registered, the expectations of an international curriculum, new pedagogical approaches and unique administrative processes can be very challenging.

 October 2014 was a special milestone for Cambridge, when we registered our 10,000th school: Sanskaar Valley School in Bhopal, India.
 It was at that time that Jyoti Aggarwal, Director of Sanskaar Valley, approached Vanita Uppal OBE, Director of The British School New Delhi, for guidance on teacher training and leadership skills development.

 The British School New Delhi introduced Cambridge IGCSE in 1990 and provides education to 850 students from over 55 nationalities.
 The school is highly regarded and has strong experience in conducting workshops for schools on pedagogical approaches, assessment practices, leadership skills and subject seminars.